makrai/notes/rabanser1711-tensor-decomp.md

 Introduction to Tensor Decompositions and their Applications in Machine Learning
-Stephan Rabanser, Oleksandr Shchur, and Stephan Günnemann
+Stephan Rabanser, Oleksandr Shchur, and Stephan Günnemann 2017

 # Abstract

 * tensors first emerged in the psychometrics community in the 20th century
-* we are going to ...  discuss
+* we are going to discuss
-  * why tensors [are] more rigid than matrices with respect to the uniqueness of their decomposition
+  * why tensors are more rigid than matrices with respect to the uniqueness of their decomposition
   * most important factorization algorithms and their properties
   * examples of tensor decomposition applications in machine learning
   * a case study on tensor-based estimation of mixture models